surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 ```

 # Features
-* Encapsulation for logic of rendering a single element type
+* Rendering logic is separated by element types
 * Simple and declarative RecyclerView filling
 * No need to call `notify...` methods
 * Async `DiffUtil` support